-The television market is a very competitive market with products from dozens of brands promoting various technologies that promise to deliver high quality viewing experience.
+The television market is a very competitive market with products from dozens of brands promoting various technologies that promise to deliver a high quality viewing experience.
 For this reason buying a TV may be a hectic task at times.
-This page will guide you through the most important considerations in buying a CRT, Plasma, LCD, LED, or 3D television.
+This page is a Buy TV guide that will highlight some of the most important considerations in buying a TV whether LED, OLED, QLED, CRT, Plasma, LCD, or 3D television.

-Here are some tips to help you in choosing the right TV:
+Here are some tips to help you in choosing the right TV to buy:

 When you decide to buy a television you need to remember the purpose of the TV.
 This is somewhat connected to where it will be mounted.
 A television to be mounted in the bedroom will usually be smaller than the TV for the living room.

-A small television is okay for the kitchen.
-You may also go for a refrigerator with a built-in TV.
+A small television is okay for the kitchen or a small room.
+You may also buy a refrigerator with a built-in TV for your kitchen.

 What Display Technology?